 I don’t want them to see…

 F. A wannabe has a low self-esteem, always thrives more in fraternities and cannot bear to be by herself.
-The strength of her influence is measured the number of cliques she belongs to.
+The strength of her influence is measured by the number of cliques she belongs to.
 She doesn’t understand the uniqueness of her individuality and may never explore seeing herself first as an individual.

-A. It is turn off for authentic people.
-A wanabe is too engrossed trying to be someone else, she is oblivious to a lot of things.
+A. It is a turn off for authentic people.
+A wannabe is too engrossed trying to be someone else, she is oblivious to a lot of things.
 People of repute are authentic and like to have people who are authentic around them.
 When you come off trying to be like them, they can instantly tell.

 Have you noticed there are people who have an aura that compels one to adjust?
-When you are around them, you are compelled not by words but by a force to make your best behavior your only behavior.
+When you are around them, you are compelled not by words but by a force to make your best behaviour your only behaviour.
 That aura is called authenticity.
 When you are authentic and in touch with your core i.e the essence of your individuality, people can tell.
 You no longer have to speak or ‘try’ to influence.
 Your presence speaks more volumes than words can ever do justice to.

 D. Nobody’s life should be that inspiring to make you want to be them in order to be accepted.
 You should rethink the word ‘acceptance’ and everything that comes with it.